Nutrition and Cancer: Fueling Your Body for Healing

 Why Nutrition Matters During Cancer Treatment

 One of the most common questions I receive from patients after a cancer diagnosis is, “What should I eat?”
-Friends and family may offer well-meaning advice, no meat, no dairy, no soy, only green juices, more beetroot.
-The list is endless, and often overwhelming.
+Friends and family may offer well-meaning advice: no meat, no dairy, no soy, only green juices, more beetroot.
+The list is endless and often overwhelming.

 While certain dietary changes may help reduce the risk of developing cancer, once a diagnosis has been made, the nutritional focus shifts.
-It becomes less about prevention and more about supporting your body through healing and recovery.
+It becomes less about cancer prevention and more about supporting your body through healing and recovery.

 • Prevent malnutrition